GBOML/GBOML/README.md

 # Compiler status
 ## Left to do
-* For and Where implementation
-* Adapt code for solver2 julia
+* ADD DICTIONARY LOOK UP FOR VARIABLES AND PARAMETERS
-* MAJOR clean-up
+* ADD COMMENTS

 ## To try
 pip install -r requirements.txt